jupyter/enhancement-proposals/binder-api/README.md

 There are three main resources for a REST API

-* `binders` - create a new binder which is a specification/template for a collection of resources
+* `bindings` - create a new binding which is a specification/template for a collection of resources
-* `containers` - spawn containers by `binderID|Name`, list currently running containers
+* `binders` - spawn a binder by `bindingID|Name` as specified by the binding template, list currently running binders
-* `pools` - pre-allocate and view details about current pools of running binder containers
+* `pools` - pre-allocate and view details about current pools of running binders

 Some of these operations should have authorization, depending on their usage.
+These are assumed to be run on an API endpoint (e.g. api.mybinder.org) or potentially with a leading `/api/` path.

-## Building a binder image
+## Building binders from bindings

-This is used at the API endpoint (e.g. api.mybinder.org) to work with binder image resources.
+The binding (how a binder is put together) is:

+* The environment the user's code runs in
+* Services attached to that environment (Spark, Postgres, etc.)

-### Creating a new binder
+### Creating a new binding

 ```
-POST /binders/CodeNeuro/notebooks/ HTTP 1.1
+POST /bindings/CodeNeuro/notebooks/ HTTP 1.1
 Content-Type: application/json

 {